SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 Follow the instructions to set up log collection:

-1. Configure logging in RabbitMQ.
+1.  **Configure logging in RabbitMQ**.
 RabbitMQ supports logging via the following methods: local text log files, syslog and stdout.
 RabbitMQ logs have six levels of verbosity: debug, info, warning, error, critical, none.
 For details please visit this [page](https://www.rabbitmq.com/logging.html#log-levels).
 For the dashboards to work properly, log leven needs to be set to **debug**.
 Default log level is **info**.
 All logging settings are located in [RabbitMQ.conf](https://www.rabbitmq.com/logging.html).

 2. Configure RabbitMQ to write log lines to a local file.
 By default, RabbitMQ logs are stored in `/var/log/rabbitmq/rabbit@<hostname>.log`.
 The default directory for log files is listed in the RabbitMQ.conf file.
 To configure the log output destination to a log file, use one of the following settings, either in the[ configuration file](https://www.rabbitmq.com/logging.html).